How do I know if my roller shutter motor is dead?

 On the other hand, if the capacitor is not faulty, you need to hire a professional to repair or replace the entire motor.

-If, however, the roller shutter no longer works, intervening at the motor level will not be sufficient.
-The device must be replaced.
+However, if the roller shutter no longer works, repairing the motor will not be sufficient.
+The device will need to be replaced.

 How much does it cost to repair an electric shutter?

-Repairing a roller shutter requires the intervention of a skilled professional.
-The cost of repair can vary significantly, depending on factors such as the nature of the problem, the type of shutter and the cost of labor in your area.
+Repairing a roller shutter is a job that requires the expertise of a skilled professional.
+The cost of this repair can vary significantly depending on various factors such as the nature of the fault, the type of shutter, and the cost of labor in your area.

 • The most common failure concerns the motor of the electric shutter.

-Similarly, if the problem comes from the rolling axis of the shutter, the cost of the repair fluctuates between 100 and 200 euros.
+Similarly, if the problem stems from the roller shutter's winding shaft, the repair cost ranges from $100 to $200.
 Note that these prices are given for information only. and may vary depending on the complexity of the work and the rates charged by the professional.

 It is also possible that the problem is electronic.
-In this case, the repair may consist of replacing a faulty switch, remote control or control box.
-These repairs are usually less expensive, ranging from 50 to 150 euros.
+In this case, the repair may consist of replacing a switch remote control or control box.
+These repairs are generally less costly, ranging from 50 to 150 euros.

 If the repair requires the total replacement of the shutter, the cost can rise significantly.
-On average, a new electric roller shutter costs between 300 and 1000 euros, depending on quality, brand and model specifications.
-It's a substantial investment, but one that can pay for itself in the long term, thanks to the shutter's longevity and the energy savings it delivers.
+On average, a new electric roller shutter costs between 300 and 1,000 euros, depending on the quality, brand, and specific features of the model.
+It is a significant investment, but one that can pay for itself in the long term thanks to the longevity of the shutter and the energy savings it provides.

 It is therefore recommended to call on a professional to obtain an accurate quote, taking into account the specificities of your shutter and the exact nature of the failure.